Cayden2606/Cayden2606.github.io/content/projects/smart-bus-stop/index.md

 ---

-## **2. Your Role**
+## **My Role**
-As the project lead, I was responsible for:
-- Designing the **system architecture** to integrate IoT components, solar power, and user-centric features.
-- Conducting **research** to align the design with commuter needs and environmental sustainability.
-- Developing the **lighting system** with modified LED strips and a PWM-controlled brightness system.
-- Overseeing the **prototyping process**, including wiring and system integration.
+As the team leader for this project, I guided a group of four in transforming the vision of an IoT Smart Bus Stop into reality.
+I distributed tasks effectively, ensuring that each team member contributed to their strengths.
+I led the design and development process, coding most of the system and overseeing the execution of key features.
+Additionally, I supported my peers in creating the real-life mock-up, designing the poster, recording and editing the video, and preparing the presentation slides, fostering a collaborative and productive team environment.
 ---

-## **3. Work Process**
+## **Work Process**

 ### **Research and Design**
 - Conducted surveys to understand commuter preferences, revealing that **75% of users prefer real-time transit updates**.